estansifer/factoriomods/ctg/README.md

     * Rewrote all core code
     * Now uses Factorio's built-in mod settings support
     * Settings include a variety of suggested patterns, and ability to make custom patterns.
     * Got rid of deep magic for storing mod settings on per-save basis.
-Now using ordinary magic.
+As of Factorio 0.15, this was no longer necessary: now using ordinary magic.
     * Support for voids
     * Now warns if mod added after beginning of game
     * Added option to start the game with a chest of landfill